vzhou842/victorzhou.com/content/posts/2019-11-08-sendy-recaptcha.md

 discussLinkReddit: https://www.reddit.com/r/programming/comments/dtiurq/sendy_is_insecure_how_not_to_implement_recaptcha/
 discussLinkTwitter: https://twitter.com/victorczhou/status/1192880134354657280
 ---

+> EDIT: We did it - Sendy has [released a patch](https://sendy.co/get-updated/) (v4.0.3.3) for this issue!
+I recommend upgrading if you're affected.
+Thanks to Sendy for the quick response to this blog post, and thanks to every reader who helped make this happen.

 A few months ago, I switched from Mailchimp to [Sendy](https://sendy.co/?ref=Tl4Ot), a self-hosted email newsletter alternative.
 I wrote a whole post about [why I switched from Mailchimp to Sendy](/blog/mailchimp-to-sendy/), but the gist is that Mailchimp got too expensive too fast.